Cubic threefolds moduli and the Monster group: The moduli space of genus 4 curves with a

 in which the horizontal arrows on the right are a normalization of their image.
 The extension $\Mcal_4^\can$ contains the locus $\Mcal_4^\irr\ssm \Hcal^\irr$ of irreducible nonhyperelliptic Deligne-Mumford stable genus four curves. \end{proposition}

 \begin{remarks} Kond\=o also shows that his ball quotient has only two cusps: $\U(\LL^K)$ has two orbits in the primitive isotropic sublattices $\II\subset \LL^\K$.
 So these must consist of the standard ones and the special ones.
 The associated positive definite lattices $\II^\perp/\II$ are isomorphic with $\LL_1\operp\LL_3\operp\LL_4$ resp.\ $2\LL_4$, the latter being exhibited via the isomorphism $\LL^\K\cong 2\LL_4\operp\HH(-\theta)$.
-The special cusp lies on a special mirror only, but a standard cusp lies on both types of mirrors.
+The special cusp (defined by an isotropic basis element of $\HH(-\theta)$) lies on standard mirrors, but not special mirrors, where the standard cusp (defined by an isotropic basis element of $\HH$) lies on both types of mirrors.
 But both lattices contain a copy of $\LL_4$ and so they will map to the same cusp of the Allcock ball quotient. \end{remarks}